The best air fryer in Australia 2024: top air fryers for quicker, healthier cooking

 Want to keep an eye on your food while it's cooking, but without opening the basket and letting out all the hot air?
 Instant's latest air fryer is worth considering.

-Not only can the Instant Vortex Plus Dual Air Fryer, which is known in the UK as the Instant Vortex Plus Dual Drawer Air Fryer, have two baskets so you can cook two foods at the same time, but it also comes with a plastic window on the front of each basket.
-The windows, along with a light in the cooking chamber, mean you can easily watch your food as it browns.
+Not only does the Instant Vortex Plus ClearCook Dual Air Fryer have two baskets so you can cook two foods at the same time, but those baskets also have plastic windows on the front so you can keep an eye on your food as it cooks.

 In our testing, we were impressed with the results from the air fryer – it turned out crisp, crunchy, and evenly browned fries and chicken wings every time.
 However, it is one of the most expensive models on the market right now, and with no cooking charts you'll need to experiment to ensure foods are cooked exactly to your liking.